Engee documentation

 Out[0]:

-You can see from the figures that a Pd of 0.9 requires an SNR of about 6 dB if the target does not oscillate.
-However, if the target is a Swerling case 1 model, the required SNR increases to over 14 dB, which is a difference of 8 dB.
+It can be seen from the figures that for a Pd of 0.9, an SNR of about 6 dB is required if the target does not fluctuate.
+However, if the target is the Swerling case 1 model, the required SNR increases to more than 14 dB, which is a difference of 8 dB.
 This will greatly affect the design of the system.

-As with non-swerling targets, there are approximation equations to determine the required SNR without having to plot all the curves.
-The equation used for fluctuating targets is the Schnidman equation.
-For the scenario used to construct the ROC curves, the SNR requirements can be derived using the shnidman function.
+As with non-fluctuating targets, approximation equations exist to determine the required SNR without having to plot all the curves.
+The equation used for fluctuating purposes is the Shniedman equation.
+For the scenario used to construct ROC curves, the SNR requirements can be derived using the shnidman function.

 In [ ]: